 Heavy barrels are suited to rifles that are not carried as often and need to maintain higher levels of accuracy over long strings of shots.
 This describes match shooters and precision rifles shot from relatively fixed positions.

-Most people are better served by lighter profiles.
+Most people are far better served by lighter profiles.

-When selecting your barrel, you are going to have to choose between Chrome Moly or Stainless Steel.
-Those descriptions are very broad, however.
-There are a lot of varieties within those types of steel, and some are more useful than others.
+When selecting your barrel, you have to choose between Chrome Moly or Stainless Steel.
+Those descriptions are very broad.
+There are a lot of sub-varieties within those types of steel, and some are more useful than others.

 The two different